LisaHJung/O4B/README.md

     send_batch_size: 512

 ```
-It improves performance, reduces overhead, and handles brief exporter slowdown more gracefully.
+It improves performance and educes overhead, and is recommended to be added to the collector as a best practice.

 **The Service pipelines were updated to include the processors that have been added.**
 ```